If you are interested in joining us, our Membership Secretary is Vanessa Pantrey. You can contact her in the following ways:

 If would like to come and see a rehearsal to get a better feel for the group, we rehearse on a Monday and Thursday, at Madginford Hall, Egremont Road, Bearsted, ME15 8LH.
 Rehearsals start and 8pm and run through to 10pm.

-Please let Martyn know if you do intend to come and see a rehearsal as we will then make sure someone is there to greet you and make you welcome.
+Please let Vanessa know if you do intend to come and see a rehearsal as we will then make sure someone is there to greet you and make you welcome.

 Amateur Dramatics is an amazing hobby to have.
 You will meet a great new bunch of people, achieve things you didn’t imagine you could and get an incredible buzz.